Messi-Q/Smart-Contract-Dataset/README.md

     ```

 As can be seen, when the conditional statement _if_ satisfies _block.timestamp < birthday_ (line 6), the function _Take_ throws an exception.
-Thus, we label that the function _Take_ does not exist the timestamp dependency vulnerability, i.e., label = 0.
+Thus, we label the function _Take_ to have no timestamp dependency vulnerability, i.e., label = 0.